-- 1. Select CONTRAST in the SETUP menu with the UP or DOWN key. - 2.
+Select CONTRAST in the SETUP menu with the Channel Selector knob.

 Press the CALL/SET key.
 The contrast setting menu will appear.
 The contrast level can be set from 1 to 7.

-3. Press the UP or DOWN key to select the desired level.
-(Example: 5 is selected) The contrast is stronger as the selected level increases.

-4. Press the CALL/SET key to store the selected level.
+- Turn the Channel Selector knob to select the desired level.
+(Example: 5 is selected) The contrast is stronger as the selected level increases. - 4.
+Press the CALL/SET key to store the selected level.
 The LCD will return to the SETUP menu.